Charlie-Henry/324/Final Project/README.txt

 3. Ensure the correct files are within the current processing directory.

-4. Press run and enjoy the game!
+4. Press run to start the game.

+5. Read the instructions to the game and start playing.